dev-petrov/pytest-lazy-fixtures/README.md

+# pytest-lazy-fixtures

 [![codecov](https://codecov.io/gh/dev-petrov/pytest-lazy-fixtures/branch/master/graph/badge.svg)](https://codecov.io/gh/dev-petrov/pytest-lazy-fixtures)
 [![CI](https://github.com/dev-petrov/pytest-lazy-fixtures/workflows/CI/badge.svg)](https://github.com/dev-petrov/pytest-lazy-fixtures/actions/workflows/ci-test.yml)
 [![PyPI version](https://badge.fury.io/py/pytest-lazy-fixtures.svg)](https://badge.fury.io/py/pytest-lazy-fixtures)
-# pytest-lazy-fixtures

 Use your fixtures in `@pytest.mark.parametrize`.

 This project was inspired by [pytest-lazy-fixture](https://github.com/TvoroG/pytest-lazy-fixture).

 Improvements that have been made in this project:

 1. You can use fixtures in any data structures
 2. You can access the attributes of fixtures
 3. You can use functions in fixtures

-# Installation
+## Installation

 ```shell
 pip install pytest-lazy-fixtures
 ```

-# Usage
+## Usage

-To use your fixtures inside `@pytest.mark.parametrize` you can use `lf` (`lazy_fixture`).
+To use your fixtures inside `@pytest.mark.parametrize` you can use `lf` (`lazy_fixture`) or `pytest.lazy_fixtures`.

 ```python
 import pytest